 Darrin McCullough is in the final stage of his undergraduate degree in Fisheries Biology and Management at Michigan State University.
 Upon graduation he plans to go immediately into the graduate research program of Fisheries and Wildlife at MSU.
 He thanked MCBA for “its generous award and for its continued dedication to Michigan’s fisheries resources.”

 Rebecca Blundell is a junior within MSU’s Department of fisheries and Wildlife and specializing in Marine Ecosystem Management.
 She plans to do her graduate work in applied research to aquatic ecosystems.
 “I am honored by MCBA’s generosity and support,” she said.

 ADAM UMSTEAD and KELLY DONOHUE RECEIVE MCBA SCHOLARSHIPS 2013

 President Terry Walsh and Past President Denny Grinold presented the Michigan Charter Boat Association “Denny Grinold Scholarships” to Adam Umstead and Kelly Donohue at the Michigan State University Honors Banquet in East Lansing.
 Adam is a graduating senior and will begin his career in fisheries biology while working in the Great Lakes region.
 This summer he will be involved in a lake sturgeon restoration project on the Black River in northern Michigan.

 Kelly Donohue is also a graduating senior in fisheries and wildlife.
-The last few years she has worked in MSU’s Aquatic Animal Health Lab, and it was here she discovered her love of fisheries.
+In the last few years she has worked in MSU’s Aquatic Animal Health Lab, and it was here she discovered her love of fisheries.
 As an undergraduate, Kelly worked with a team of both undergraduate and graduate students conducting fish health inspections at the State’s hatcheries.
 She has accepted a Master’s Degree position at the University of Maine where she will be doing research to improve vaccines to combat bacterial diseases in fish.